james5101/katacoda-scenarios/3musketeers-intro/step3.md

 ## Task
 Finally, let's run our make target.
 Either type ```make echo``` in the terminal or click the following:
 `make echo`{{execute}}

+This was a super simple example of compose, but it is very powerful, to learn more about compose, follow this link https://docs.docker.com/compose/